 The credit risk identification framework also consists of an internal risk rating system that has a blend of both quantitative and qualitative factors.
-The Obligor's risk rating ranges from ORR 0 to 17, with ORR 0 being the lowest credit risk and 14 to 17 representing the classified accounts (Especially Mentioned to Loss).
+The Obligor's risk rating ranges from ORR 0 to 17, with ORR 0 being the best and 14 to 17 representing the classified accounts (Especially Mentioned to Loss).